lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - creating remotes
 - building interfaces
 - creating runtime containers
-- registering cleanup
+- registering **cleanup**
-- applying standard attributes
+- applying standard **Attributes**
 - establishing common ownership patterns

-The helper should still keep the final ownership and lifecycle clear to the caller.
+The helper should still keep the final ownership and **lifecycle** clear to the caller.

 ---

 #### 31.12 Script-Created Infrastructure Must Be Cleanable

-Creating runtime infrastructure through code also means Lily is responsible for removing or replacing it correctly.
+Creating **runtime infrastructure** through code also means Lily is responsible for removing or replacing it correctly.

 A system that creates an Instance must define whether that Instance: